Contact us

 Symptoms of benzodiazepine addiction include drowsiness, confusion, dizziness, trembling, impaired coordination, vision problems, grogginess, and feelings of depression.

 Causes often involve long-term prescription use, where the body adapts to the drug, necessitating higher doses for effectiveness.
-Psychological stress, environmental factors, and genetic predispositions can also play roles.
+Psychological stress, environmental factors, and genetic predispositions also play roles.

 Treatment typically involves gradually reducing the dose to ease withdrawal symptoms—a process known as tapering.
 This is often accompanied by counseling, cognitive behavioral therapy (CBT), and support groups to help manage dependence.